 5.25.
-Appropriate acceptance criteria for the inspection and monitoring of ageing effects on SSCs should be established and should be based on the design basis for items important to safety (see Requirement 17 of SSR-3 [1]) or on the technical requirements for the SSC, and on the relevant regulatory requirements, codes and standards, so that a corrective action can be implemented before loss of the intended function(s) of the structure or component.
+Appropriate acceptance criteria for the inspection and monitoring of ageing effects on SSCs should be established and should be based on the design basis for items important to safety (see Requirement 17 of SSR-3 [1]) or on the technical requirements for the structure or component, as well as on the relevant regulatory requirements, codes and standards, so that a corrective action can be implemented before loss of the intended function of the structure or component.
 The need for sufficient margins should be taken into account in these acceptance criteria.